 .sf2 is an old file format for making MIDI signals audible through virtual instruments, although it is still in moderate use today.

 Why does Fluajho exist?
 There are many soundfont players for Linux, most of them even based on Fluidsynth.
-Fluajho was written for a clearly defined use case: Load an .sf2 in the Non Session Manager and save the soundfont in the session directory.
+Fluajho was written for a clearly defined use case: Load an .sf2 in the New Session Manager (Agordejo) and save the soundfont in the session directory.
 This makes it possible to archive the session, for example as a backup or to share it.

 You can load one soundfont file per Fluajho instance.
 Each instance holds 16 of the soundfonts instruments that can be assigned to 16 MIDI channels.
 Finally connect external sequencers, such as Laborejo, Patroneo or Vico, through JACK-Midi to play the instruments.